 Since this breed is fairly new, there are a lot of opposing opinions regarding them.
-Although some came to follow and love the Exotic Bully, there are still other people who hate them, saying that they are not at all great.
+Although some came to follow and love the Exotic Bully, there are still other people who are not too fond of them, saying that they are not all that great.

-Each dog breed has its own beauty.
 If you are someone interested in learning more about the Exotic Bully, then read on.
 In this article, we will tell you everything that you need to know about them, including their appearance, personalities, and how to effectively take care of them.

 The Exotic Bully is a dog breed that possesses Bulldog characteristics but is slightly different from the original American Bullies.
 They are known to have exaggerated and more overdone features of smaller Bulldog breeds such as the French Bulldog, Shorty Bull, and English Bulldog.

 Breeders have constantly infused other various breeds under the Bull type.
-This is what resulted in a completely different, overdone appearance, which became the Exotic Bully that we know now.
+This resulted in a completely different, overdone appearance, which became the Exotic Bully that we know now.

-- Coat: Exotic Bullies have short and quite stiff coats.
+Additionally, Exotic Bullies have short and quite stiff coats.
 They may also appear to be a little glossy.
-They come in quite a variety of colors including chocolate, white, black, and tri color.
+They come in quite a variety of colors, including chocolate, white, black, and tri-color.

 When fully grown, Exotic Bullies usually grow up to 13 inches in height.
-Weight-wise, they will usually be anywhere between 30 to 50 pounds.
+Weight-wise, they will usually be anywhere between 30 and 50 pounds.

 Their actual sizes may still vary a little but would usually be within this given average.